Xmaw/Python/readme.txt

 This program is ment to act as a FlashCard for learning.
 The code works in a way that wwgiven a sentence, example:

-Pie - Preresquisite for life on earth.
+Pie - Essential for life on earth.

 The program will given the locatino of the file create a GUI displaying a "card" with